hazlema/RSSReader/README.md

 ### Story Publishing Workflow
 1. **Select Story**: Click "Publish" on any story card
-2. **Choose Reaction**: Select from 10 different reaction types (neutral, sarcastic, excited, etc.)
+2. **Choose Reaction**: Select from 10 different reaction types (neutral, sarcastic, excited, outraged, etc.)
-3. **Generate Content**: AI generates human-like reactions with subtle humor
+3. **Generate Content**: AI generates human-like reactions with subtle humor using xAI's Grok
 4. **Publish**: Story gets marked as published and hidden from main feed
 5. **Unpublish**: Option to revert and make story visible again

 ## 🔧 Configuration

 ### Environment Variables
 The application uses SQLite by default and doesn't require environment variables for basic operation.
-API keys are stored in the database and configured through the settings interface.
+API keys are stored securely in the database and configured through the Settings -> API Settings interface with built-in validation.

 ### Database Location
 - SQLite database: `server/rss_reader.db`